4 journaling prompts to help you through the academic year

 Whether you are about to enter your first year at university or are returning for a new term, going back after the holidays can feel daunting and unsettling.
 Journaling can be a good way to track your thoughts, explore your emotions, and uncover the silver lining when feeling overwhelmed.

-A great tool for raising our self-awareness, journaling can not only help us to be more aware of our thoughts and feelings, but can also prompt us to take better care of ourselves and encourage self-care in our routines.
+A great tool for raising our self-awareness, journaling can not only help us to be more aware of our thoughts and feelings but can also prompt us to take better care of ourselves and encourage self-care in our routines.

 Regularly journaling each morning can help us feel calm and prepared for the day’s upcoming activities.
 Alternatively, writing down our thoughts each evening can help us clear our minds, release and reflect on our day, and focus on the small positive moments we may have overlooked.
 Journaling can help us reflect and explore our whole emotional experience – positive, negative, and everything in between.

-If you are new to journaling, or are just looking for some hints to get you started, we have put together four simple prompts to help inspire and encourage you to explore your emotional well-being through journaling.
+If you are new to journaling or are just looking for some hints to get you started, we have put together four simple prompts to help inspire and encourage you to explore your emotional well-being through journaling.

 Practice self-love, self-care, and look after your own well-being

-Knowing about self-care and practicing regular self-care can be two very different things.
+Knowing about self-care and practising regular self-care can be two very different things.
 By incorporating self-care activities like journaling into our daily routine, we are taking care of our emotional and mental well-being, while reminding ourselves that it’s ok to take time out to love, care, and look after ourselves.
 Self-care isn’t selfish; it’s vital to our well-being.

 Spending time along with our thoughts and letting them out via journaling can be a good way to explore our emotions, thoughts, and experiences.
-This gives us the time and space to reflect on our day, pick up the signs that we may be becoming stressed, while reserving previous time for ourselves.
+This gives us the time and space to reflect on our day, pick up the signs that we may be becoming stressed while reserving previous time for ourselves.

 Uncovering habits and routines that are no longer helpful or beneficial.
 Is there anything you currently do that used to have a positive impact, but may no longer be making you feel good?
 Some activities may start out helpful or with good intentions, but over time may become stressful as our situations change.